 Can't find what you're looking for?
 Our health information specialists are here to help.
 Contact us at 800-233-4050 or online

-Adults affected by ADHD have a higher risk for poor driving incidents than typical adults.
-Even when other disorders are taken into account, adults with ADHD have more accidents than adults without ADHD.3 In a striking comparison, the untreated symptoms of ADHD in an adult driver can impair the ability to drive in such a way that it can resemble intoxicated driving.2
+Adults with ADHD have a higher risk for poor driving incidents than adults without ADHD.
+Even when other disorders are taken into account, adults with ADHD have more accidents than adults without ADHD.1 In a striking comparison, the untreated symptoms of ADHD in an adult driver can impair the driver's ability to drive in such a way that it resembles intoxicated driving.2

-Difficulties in executive function related to ADHD, including poor judgment, risk-taking and thrill-seeking tendencies, all contribute to these increased risks..
+Difficulties in executive function and other symptoms related to ADHD, including poor judgment, risk-taking and thrill-seeking tendencies, all contribute to these increased risks.
 Inattention can lead to distraction and impulsivity can lead to poor reactions to other drivers or traffic conditions.
-Adults affected by ADHD tend to overestimate their driving abilities, even though they may have poorer driving experiences than their peers.2
+Adults with ADHD tend to overestimate their driving abilities, even though they may have poorer driving experiences than their peers.1 P>

 Most states have distracted driving laws, and many include laws forbidding texting and talking on a hand-held cellphone while driving.
-In 2010, over 3,000 people died in what the National Highway Traffic Safety Administration (NHTSA) describes as "distraction-affected" crashes -- a measurement of accident caused by texting, initiating a phone call, or answering a phone call while driving.4
+In 2012, over 3,300 people died in what the National Highway Traffic Safety Administration (NHTSA) describes as "distraction-affected" crashes -- a measurement of accident caused by texting, initiating a phone call, or answering a phone call while driving.3

-NHTSA also found that more than three-quarters of all drivers are likely to answer cellphone calls on all, most, or some trips while driving.
-These drivers also admit to rarely considering traffic situations when deciding when to use cellphones.3
+The NHTSA also found that more than three-quarters of all drivers are likely to answer cellphone calls on all, most, or some trips while driving.
+These drivers also admit to rarely considering traffic situations when deciding when to use cellphones.4

-Drivers with ADHD appear particularly at risk to distractions during periods of low stimulus, or dull, driving 5.
-This would typically describe the experience of long-distance and highway driving, where accelerated speed raises the stakes immensely.
+Drivers with ADHD appear particularly at risk to distractions during periods of low stimulus, or dull, driving.5 An example of dull driving is long-distance and highway driving, where high speeds can raise the chance of serious accidents.
 Distraction can be found in simple things, including changing radio stations, checking make-up, drinking, eating, talking with another person in the car, as well as daydreaming.
 Parents who drive young children need to be aware of distractions caused by children or from in-vehicle entertainment systems designed for backseat occupants.
 When coping with the symptoms of ADHD, these factors increase the risks of poor driving and can lead to car accidents and tragedy.

-For adults affected by ADHD, leaving cellphones and MP3 players put away or turned off, along with no eating or drinking can help to increase attention and prevent accidents.
-To limit impulsivity, know driving routes beforehand and be familiar with directions to the destination.
-Visit the U.S. Department of Transportation's website, www.distraction.gov, for additional safety suggestions.
+For adults with ADHD, leaving cellphones and MP3 players put away or turned off, along with not eating or drinking can help to increase attention and prevent accidents.
+Knowing driving routes beforehand and being familiar with directions to the destination will help limit impulsivity.
+Visit the U.S. Department of Transportation's website, distraction.gov, for additional safety suggestions.

 Theory and Practice

-Repeated research has shown that stimulant medication greatly improves driving performance for adults affected by ADHD.2 As part of a multimodal treatment plan, employing medication can make a big difference in reducing the risk of negative driving experiences, including vehicle accidents.
+Repeated research has shown that stimulant medication greatly improves driving performance for adults with ADHD.1 As part of a multimodal treatment plan, taking medication can make a big difference in reducing the risk of negative driving experiences, including accidents.

-As car maker introduce new models, many state-of-the-art cars have options that include heads-up display, texting and cellphone integration and steering wheel cabin controls.
-Drivers affected by ADHD may want to pass up all the options available on newer models that can be distracting and consider research showing manual transmission to be a better choice because of the need for increased attention in driving habits.7
+As car makers introduce new models, many state-of-the-art cars have options that include heads-up display, texting and cellphone integration and steering wheel cabin controls.
+Drivers with ADHD may want to pass up all of these options that can be distracting, and consider research showing manual transmission to be a better choice because of the need for increased attention in driving habits.7

 Safe Driving Tips